dwrightco1/replicated-kots/README.md

 # Replicated KOTS Evaluation
 Notes from my evaluation of Replicated.Com's KOTS product.

-## Questions / Comments

-1. Is the embedded installer omnipotent?
-(It seems to download even if already downloaded)
-2. Is there a log for the embedded installer?
-3. How do you configure serviceType Load-Balancer in embedded clusters?

-## Evaluation Plan
+# Evaluation Plan
-**0. Installation Log**
-Here is the [Log](kots-install.log) from running the embedded installer.

-**1. Provision Dev Workstation**
+I tested Replicated.Com's KOTS product using two (2) deployment types:
+* Embedded (Vagrant VM)
+* Existing (EKS Cluster on AWS)

+I used a [simple web application](https://github.com/dwrightco1/nodeapp) for testing.
+The application has a front-end running Node.Js and a back-end running MySQL.

+For the Kotsadm `Configure Application` screen, I decided to add an option for exposing the front-end service as either a `LoadBalancer` or `NodePort`.
+My assumption is that I'll be able to parameterize the user-select value into the `frontent-service.yaml` that manages access to the `frontend-deployment.yaml`.

+# Environment Setup
-Using this [Vagrantfile](vagrant/Vagrantfile), use Vagrant to build a Dev Workstation running Ubuntu 18.04
+I used this [Vagrantfile](vagrant/Vagrantfile) to build a Dev Workstation running Ubuntu 18.04.

 The post-install for the Vagrant build includes:
 * [configure-hostname.sh](vagrant/scripts/configure-hostname.sh)